JorelAli/CommandAPI/docssrc/src/commandregistration.md

 ## Command loading order

 In order to register commands properly, **commands must be registered before the server finishes loading**.
 The CommandAPI will output a warning if you register a command after the server has loaded.
-This basically means that all command registration must occur during a plugin's `onLoad()` or `onEnable()` method.
+This means that all command registration must occur during a plugin's `onLoad()` or `onEnable()` method.
 With the CommandAPI, depending on whether you use `onLoad()` or `onEnable()` to load your commands depends on whether your plugin is used with Minecraft's functions:

 | When to load        | What to do                                                                                                     |
 | ------------------- | -------------------------------------------------------------------------------------------------------------- |